chettriyuvraj/ez-ssg/README.md

 Note that you must change the _URL_ field in _config.json_ to _http://localhost:<port_number>_ when serving locally

+## Modes

+We have two modes, command-line mode and a GUI mode.

 ### Command Line Mode
+You can use _ez-ssg_ as a regular command line program.

 For reference, this is the help section for _ez-ssg_

 ```